Brokenhearted (Brandy song): Music video

-Norwood reunited with Hype Williams, director of her previous videos for "I Wanna Be Down (Human Rhythm Hip Hop Remix)" and "Baby," to film a visual for "Brokenhearted."
+Norwood reunited with American director Hype Williams, who had previously directed her videos for "I Wanna Be Down (Human Rhythm Hip Hop Remix)" and "Baby," to film a visual for "Brokenhearted."
 Filming took place inside the Oheka Castle, a mansion located on the North Shore of Long Island, in West Hills, New York.
 Much of the scenes were filmed on the estate's third and fourth floor before their restoration several years later.
 Norwood and Morris who each shot their scenes separately, do not appear in any sequence together in the video though "Brokenhearted" blends several of their scenes.

 The music video begins with shots of a large tree and Norwood laying on a blanket in a field.
 When asked about the treatment of the video, Norwood told MTV News during the shooting: "It's basically a dream, because of course this is not reality.
 I can't afford a mansion right now, so it's like I fall asleep and I dream about doing a duet with Wanya and I'm in this big mansion wearing these grown clothes, big beautiful Whitney Houston–type clothes."
 At the 1996 MTV Video Music Awards, "Brokenhearted"'s director of photography Martin Coppen was nominated for Best Cinematography in a Video but lost to Declan Quinn for his work on the video for The Smashing Pumpkins's "Tonight, Tonight" (1995).